Associate Professor of English

 - “Gift of Life” and “I’m Special” both entries in Lifting Women’s Voices.
 Ed.
 Margaret Rose, Jeanne Person, Abagail Nelson, and Jenny Te Paa.
 Morehouse Publishing, 2009.

 - Phi Kappa Phi, Love of Learning Award, 2013

 - Delta Kappa Gamma, International Scholarship recipient, 2012

 - Elsie Ervin Bock Award for Excellence in Citizenship, 2010

 I currently teach Composition I and II and Senior Symposium and serve as the Assistant Director of the LCSR Program.

 Although my background and academic pursuits are interdisciplinary, I am primarily interested in teaching composition.
 My current scholarly work deals with minority responses to oppression.
 Included in that work is a long-time interest and scholarly focus on Harlem-Renaissance poet Anne Spencer.
 I served on the Anne Spencer House and Garden Museum Board for many years and have integrated service learning (and primary source research!) into my English classes as we explore the life, writings, and historical time period of this poet who spent nearly all of her life in Lynchburg.

 My husband Jerry taught for many years at Brookville and E.C.
 Glass high schools.
 We have three sons, Marshall, Patrick, and Harris and a standard poodle, Sally.
-I am active in the Episcopal Church and serve as the faculty advisor of the Canterbury Club, the LC Episcopal student club.
+I am active in the Episcopal Church and serve as the faculty adviser of the Canterbury Club, the LC Episcopal student club.